sul-dlss/happy-heron/README.md

 # Self-Deposit for the Stanford Digital Repository (SDR)

-happy-heron, or H2 (from "Hydrus 2.0"), is a Rails web application enabling users to deposit scholarly content into the SDR.
+happy-heron 𓅣 𓅻, or H2 (from "Hydrus 2.0"), is a Rails web application enabling users to deposit scholarly content into the SDR.
 It replaced [Hydrus](https://github.com/sul-dlss/hydrus).

 ## UX Design